bjornspockeli/nRF52_peripherals_tutorial/Readme.md

-# Simple PPI/Timer/GPIOTE Example
+# nRF52 Peripheral Tutorial

 ### Brief:

+Several small tutorials/exercises that shows you how to:
+ - create an Application Timer to toogle a GPIO pin
+ - configure buttons to toggle a GPIO pin
+ - generate a PWM pulse that is used to control a analog servo
+ - send serial data to and from a terminal window
+ - measure the die temperature
+ - automate  peripheral  using the tasks and event system
-Short tutorial that shows how to configure a Timer to toogle a GPIO pin, configure buttons to trigger  in software and by using PPI and GPIOTE to bypass the CPU.
+ -  configure a timer to toggle a gpio pin  to interact autonomously with each other using tasks and events independent of the CPU

 ### Requirements
 - nRF52 DK